theochem/Selector/book/content/intro.md

 implemented various mathematical formulations to convert similarities into dissimilarities.

+## Web Server

+We have a web server for the `selector` library at https://huggingface.co/spaces/QCDevs/Selector.
+For small and prototype datasets, you can use the web server to select a diverse subset of your dataset and compute the diversity metrics, where you can download the selected subset and the computed diversity metrics.

 ## Installation

 It is recommended to install `selector` within a virtual environment.
 To create a virtual